Final report for GNE17-145

 Preliminarily, there appears to be an effect of environment as well as age of the adult worm that influences the ability of larvae to exsheath both in vitro and in vivo.
 Increasing our understanding of the impact of season and age of the worm on commonly used assays to study alternative methods of parasite control will increase the accuracy of future data and ultimately help shape recommendations for farmers.

 Education & Outreach Activities and Participation Summary

 H. contortus is the most pathogenic GIN affecting small ruminant animals, which ultimately has a negative economic impact on producers.
 GIN infection can become fatal if not properly treated, which is a social concern for consumers in terms of animal health and welfare.
 Findings from this project will allow researchers in the field to better understand the life cycle and development of H.contortus, especially in a research setting, in terms of how larvae perform in commonly used assays.
-Having a clearer understanding of the life cycle of this parasite, researchers will be able to conduct higher quality research that will ultimately lead to improved recommendations for small ruminant producers to control/manage infections.
+Having a clearer understanding of the life cycle of this parasite, will ultimately lead to improved recommendations for small ruminant producers to control/manage infections.
 This can improve economic viability for producers and improve health and animal welfare for small ruminant animals.